HB Ad Slot

 • The large operating company exemption applies to those companies that employ more than 20 employees, have an operating presence at an office within the United States, and have more than $5,000,000 in gross receipts and sales.

-• To qualify for the subsidiary exemption, a subsidiary’s ownership interests must be fully, 100-percent owned or controlled by an exempt entity.
-Note that a subsidiary whose ownership interests are partially controlled by an exempt entity does NOT qualify for the subsidiary exemption, and a subsidiary that has more than one owner will not qualify for the subsidiary exemption, even if all of the owners are themselves exempt entities.
+• To qualify for the subsidiary exemption, a subsidiary’s ownership interests must be fully, 100-percent owned or controlled by one or more exempt entities.
+Note that a subsidiary whose ownership interests are partially controlled by an exempt entity does NOT qualify for the subsidiary exemption if the remaining ownership interests are controlled by a non-exempt entity—all owners must be exempt entities for a reporting company to qualify for the subsidiary exemption.

 Other common exemptions include securities reporting issuers, governmental authorities, banks, and credit unions.
 For a full list of exemptions, see page 4 of FinCEN’s Small Entity Compliance Guide.